milahu/collapseos/recipes/trs80/README.md

     ' *CL< 0x55 RAM+ !

 See B80 for details about those RAM offsets.
 Your serial link now has the prompt.
+You will also have to make your newlines CRLF.
+The TRS-80 wants CR only, but serial communications (and `blkup`) expect CRLF:

+    ' CRLF 0x0a RAM+ !

 Now, you can use `/tools/blkup` to send a disk's contents.
 First, extract the first 100 blocks from blkfs:

     dd if=emul/blkfs bs=1024 count=100 > d1